 The growing season for 2017 saw many projects across the state tackling the forest, field, and wetland health issue of non-native invasive plants.
 Below are highlights of some of these amazing local efforts.
 Huge thanks to everyone who is working toward making our Vermont landscapes healthier and more resilient, and protecting them for generations to come.

 Tool Loan Pilot Program: In an effort to increase access to non-native invasive plant management (NNIPM) tools, the VT Department of Forests, Parks & Recreation (FPR) District 3 (Northwest) office started a pilot program, loaning out weed wrenches to local organizations, municipalities, and private landowners.
-FPR’s Invasive Plant Coordinator communicated with participants, and organized pick up and return dates.
+FPR’s Invasive Plant Coordinator communicated with participants and organized pick up and return dates.
 The wrenches were successfully borrowed and returned 8 times throughout 2017.
 The Coordinator shared information about the pilot program at speaking engagements throughout the year, and the tools are stored and available for pick up at FPR’s main office in District 3.

 South Burlington, VT: The City of South Burlington completed its first Weed Warrior season in September of 2017.
 The goal of the program is to create a corps of trained volunteers focused on removing NNIP in City parks.
 2017 efforts were focused on City Center Park.
 Each of two trainings were followed up by a separate Invasive Plant Removal Day (May, September).
 These trainings and workdays were assisted by a professional NNIP expert, and weed wrenches were loaned by VT Forests, Parks & Recreation.
 Species of concern included: glossy and common buckthorn, multiflora rose, and bush honeysuckles.

 Volunteers at the park this summer included members of the community, Vermont Youth Conservation Corps, students from the Frederick H. Tuttle Middle School, and employees from Stantec Consulting Services.
 In total, 33 volunteers participated in our Weed Warrior Program and 47 additional volunteers help out via the other events.
-Approximately 50,000 individual buckthorn (or other plant) were physically removed.
+Approximately 50,000 individual buckthorn (or other plants) were physically removed.

 The City will be monitoring the regrowth of all NNIP in the park in 2018, and plan to hold more events next year to assist the City in managing these plants in the years to come.
 Additionally, the City is hoping to expand the program and begin it at a different park to attract a new community of volunteers.
 These efforts were made possible by the following community organizations: City of South Burlington; Vermont Forests, Parks & Recreation; Starbucks Coffee; The Mill Market & Deli; and Gardener’s Supply Company.